Nicotine side effects guide – Duration & addiction risk

 5. World Health Organisation Report on gender, women and the tobacco epidemic

 6. Preventing tobacco use among young people: reporting certain general.
-Centres for disease control and prevention, National Centre for chronic disease prevention health promotion 1994 & US Department of health and human services.
+Centres for disease control and prevention, National Center for chronic disease prevention health promotion 1994 & US Department of health and human services.
 The health consequences of smoking: nicotine addiction: report to the Surgeon General 1988

 7. DiFranza, Rigotti, McNeill initial symptoms of nicotine dependence in adolescence.
 Tobacco control.2000;9:413-318